 Dr. Miaoulis holds a doctoral degree in mechanical engineering, a master of arts in economics and a bachelor of science in mechanical engineering from Tufts University, as well as master of science in mechanical engineering from the Massachusetts Institute of Technology and an Honorary Doctor of Science degree from the State University of New York.
 He has published numerous research papers, several educational textbooks, and holds two engineering patents.

 He currently serves on the Patricia and Philip Frost Museum of Science and the International Space Station National Laboratory and the National STEM Education Advisory Panel.
 He has served on the NASA Advisory Committee, NASA Education and Public Outreach Committee, National Steering Committee for the National Education Assessment Program, the Board of Wellesley College, the board of trustees for Tufts University, WGBH and as Presidential Appointee to the National Board of Museum and Library Services.

 Among his many honors and accomplishments, he was inducted in the STEM Hall of Fame in 2017 and has earned the 2014 American Society for Engineering Education (ASEE) President’s Award (jointly with the NCTL), the 2016 Adelson Prize of AAAS, the 2012 Science Club for Girls Catalyst Award, the 2011 ASME (American Society of Mechanical Engineers) Ralph Coats Roe Medal, NASA's Exceptional Public Service Medal in 2009, the 2003 Tufts University Alumni Association's Distinguished Service Award, the William P. Desmond Award for Outstanding Contributions to Public Education, the Allan MacLeod Cormack Award for Excellence in Collaborative Research, and the Presidential Young Investigator Award.
 In 2018, he was named one of the 100 most influential people in Boston by Boston Magazine.

 Dr. Miaoulis is the proud parent of two daughters who are both engineers and Tufts graduates.
 Marina, 28, works at Pegasystems, and Katrina, 26, worked as an environmental engineer and is currently completing her graduate degree in education at Boston University with plans to become a Math teacher at a high-needs Boston public school.
-Dr. Miaoulis will be joined in Bristol by his partner, Heidi Maes, a native of Belgium.
+Dr. Miaoulis will be in Bristol with his wife, Heidi Maes, a native of Belgium.